 There are some things to get excited about in the midfield and defence too.
 Although the ratings don’t match up to those in attack, the likes of Tanguy Ndombele and Pierre-Emile Hojbjerg will provide a good mixture of defence and offence.
 And the full-back pairing of Sergio Reguilon and Matt Doherty are an interesting prospect.
 There are weaknesses, such as the pace at the back, but in free-flowing gameplay the attack will more than make up for it.

-This Chelsea team feels like it’s on the cusp of becoming five stars, with so many excellent players ready to break onto the scene after a busy transfer window last summer and the title of European Champions.
+This Chelsea team feels like it’s on the cusp of becoming five stars, with so many excellent players from their busy transfer window last summer and the title of European Champions.

 With the full choice of the Chelsea squad, there is so much to be excited about, including an unheralded star in Hakim Ziyech.
 The 85-rated midfielder can play both RW and CAM, with very high passing (87) and good dribbling (83) which is aided by his five-star skill moves, the only Blues player to have it.
 His weak foot is disappointing, but you won’t really need it with Christian Pulisic an option on the other wing.
 Despite only being 81-rated, the American winger is so good to use, and has four-star weak foot and four-star skill moves.

 But if you want to play through the middle, that’s not a problem too.
-Kai Havertz, despite being just 21, is already 85-rated and joins Pulisic having four-star skill moves and four-star weak foot.
-He’s naturally a keen dribbler with good pace, but his shooting is also pretty decent at 81.
+Kai Havertz, despite being just 21, is 83-rated and joins Pulisic having four-star skill moves and four-star weak foot.
+He’s naturally a keen dribbler with good pace, but his shooting is also pretty decent at 78.
 Then there’s Timo Werner.
-The speed demon of the Chelsea side, with 91 pace, coupled with 85 shooting to be a real problem on the counter.
+The speed demon of the Chelsea side, with 91 pace, coupled with 83 shooting to be a real problem on the counter.
 N’Golo Kante in midfield is also great and there are a few other good positions to make up for the perhaps underwhelming central defence and goalkeeping.

 Borussia Dortmund started FIFA 20 as a five-star rated team but their slight drop doesn’t make them any less fun to play with.